The Complete Guide To Using Zelle For Business

 Remember that since member banks control many details of Zelle, including transfer limits, it’s important that you verify what your bank’s specific limits are for daily, weekly, and monthly transfers.
 Lastly, note that a transfer limit typically applies to outbound transfers.
 Usually, banks don’t limit how much you can receive through Zelle.

+If your business needs don’t match up with any of the common use cases we’ve outlined above, you still have other options.
 Spurred on by the surge in eCommerce transactions during the COVID-19 pandemic, alternative payment methods have flourished recently.
 Today, your customers have more ways to pay you than ever before.
 Each method offers its own unique features (and shortcomings), but all of them have the potential to improve the cash flow of your business.

 Unfortunately, Zelle has been in the news recently for some not-so-great reasons.

-Specifically, its lack of buyer protection has quickly made it a popular tool for online scammers, con artists, and cyber thieves.
+Specifically, its lack of buyer protection has quickly made Zelle a popular tool for online scammers, con artists, and cyber thieves.
 If someone can reach you on the phone and convince you to send them money through Zelle for any reason, you have no recourse whatsoever once you discover that you’ve been scammed.
 Your bank will not refund your money — period.

 While this issue doesn’t directly affect your ability to receive legitimate payments from your customers, be aware that many of them will be understandably reluctant to pay you with Zelle.
 This is especially true if they don’t already use the service and have only heard about it through stories about Zelle scams in the news.